Nybøllegård, Møn: History

 Hage's already fragile health was weakened by his many outdoor duties following the 1872 Baltic Sea flood.
 He died at Nybøllegård on 9 February 1873.
 His widow married Ditlev Gothard Monrad.

 Anders Peter Andersen, a lieutenant and architect, resided at Nybøllegård at the time of the 1880 census.
-He lived there with his wife Christiane (née Frederiksen), their two children (aged and stadd.
+He lived there with his wife Christiane (née Frederiksen) and their two children.

-The building was adapted in around 1900 and again in 1960.
+The building was remodeled in around 1900 and again in 1960.
 It has since 1999 been subject to comprehensive restoration work.

 Architecture

 The building is one of Bindesbøll's six so-called "cottages".
-Nybøllegård is a rectangular, single-storey building constructed on a foundation of boulders, with a broad lower bannd of red brick and yellow brick on the upper part of the ground floor.
+It is a rectangular, single-storey building constructed on a foundation of boulders, with a broad lower band of red brick and yellow brick on the upper part of the ground floor.
 The garden side features an avant-corps with a gabled dormer window.
-The south gable of the building features a verenda and a balcony.
+The south gable of the building features a veranda and a balcony.
 The quarter-hipped roof with ornamental Bargeboars was originally thatched.
 It was later replaced with wooden shingles and now with roofing felt.

 The ground floor interiors were decorated by Georg Hilker in Pompeian Styles.

 Today

-Nybøllegård is today owned by Thomas Christfort, a former conservative mp and current member of Bordingborg Municipal Council, who is also the owner of Overgård Manor in Jutland.
+Nybøllegård is today owned by Thomas Christfort, a former conservative MP and current member of Vordingborg Municipal Council, who is also the owner of Overgård Manor in Jutland.
 He has established a storage facility for grain on the property.
 In 2016, he ceded the management of the company to his son Helge Christfort.